paulio11/P1-Personality-Site/README.md

 _**[Error page 404 - Page not found](https://paulio11.github.io/project-1/404.html)**_

 Just in case the user tries to visit a url that does not exist this 404 error page is displayed.
-It has the same basic structure as the other pages, header, title, footer etc - but the main body is just a simple error message and a **go back** button so the user can return to where they were.
+It has the same basic structure as the other pages, header, title, footer etc - but the main body is just a simple error message and a javascript **go back** link so the user can return to where they were.

 _**[Error page 500 - Internal server error](https://paulio11.github.io/project-1/500.html)**_